-NEXT Biometrics Group ASA ("Parent Company") is a public limited liability company incorporated and domiciled in Norway, with headquarters in Oslo, Norway.
-The Parent company and its subsidiaries ("NEXT" or "the Group") provides advanced fingerprint sensor technology that delivers uncompromised security and accuracy for the best possible user experience in the FAP20, notebook, government ID, access control and smart card markets.
+NEXT Biometrics Group ASA ("Parent Company") is a public limited liability company incorporated and domiciled in Norway, with headquarters in Apotekergata 10B, 0180 Oslo, Norway.
+The Parent company and its subsidiaries ("NEXT" or "the Group") provides advanced fingerprint sensor technology that delivers uncompromised security and accuracy for the best possible user experience in the market segments Payment & Fintech Public Security, Access Control, Office and Notebooks.

-NEXT's fingerprint sensors are unique, using active thermal conductivity to read the fingerprint, as opposed to capacitive or optical sensing used by others.
-This patented sensing principle allows simple designs uniquely compatible with the low temperature polysilicon production processes ("LTPS") used in high-end display factories.
-This enables significantly lower production cost for the Group's fingerprint sensors compared to competing sensors of similar quality.
-The Group has developed and markets a portfolio of fingerprint sensor modules, readers and flexible biometric subassemblies, which may be incorporated into a wide range of products and solutions.
+NEXT's fingerprint sensors are unique, using active thermal conductivity to read the fingerprint image, as opposed to capacitive or optical sensing.
+This patented sensing principle allows designs uniquely compatible with low temperature polysilicon production processes ("LTPS") used in high-end display factories.
+This enables significantly lower production cost for the Group's fingerprint sensors compared to competing sensor technologies.
+The Group has developed and markets a portfolio of fingerprint sensor modules, readers, and flexible biometric subassemblies, which may be incorporated into a wide range of products and solutions.